Plant-based Diet and Cancer – where is the evidence?

 This is a curious concept as it is well established in cardiology that what a patient eats has a direct effect on the function of their heart.
 Why not in cancer medicine?

 Another example is scurvy, which caused the death of countless numbers of people, particularly those undertaking extensive sea voyages.
-It had been proven for over one hundred years that lemons and oranges cured scurvy (due to their vitamin C content) before it was accepted by the medical and scientific community who had rejected the signs as this went against their belief that a mere fruit could not be of benefit in the disease.
+It had been proven for over one hundred years that lemons and limes cured scurvy (due to their vitamin C content) before it was accepted by the medical and scientific community who had rejected the signs as this went against their belief that a mere fruit could not be of benefit in the disease.

 And in more recent times, there were over 7000 studies, none of them RCT’s, showing the link between smoking and lung cancer before this was finally accepted.
 Unfortunately, in the meantime, countless numbers of smokers had already died.